kunalj101/python_intro_hackathon/chapter2.md

 - Use <, >, <=, >=, == and != for comparison
 - Use len(list) to return  length of string
+- % operator helps to return remainder e.g. 4 % 3 would be 1

 *** =pre_exercise_code